Color

 Gerbera and Hibiscus color

 Gerbera and Hibiscus come in variety of colors.
 Every color tells a different story.
 Let’s know about Gerbera and Hibiscus color meaning in this section.
 For example Red - Courage, Desire and Love, Pink - Sensitivity and Love,Yellow - Happiness and Friendship, Orange - Satisfaction and Passion, Purple - Elegance and Pride, Blue - Peace and Serenity, White - Purity and Innocence, Green - Prosperity and Optimism.
-Gerbera is Oval in shape and has NA fragrance whereas Trumpet shaped Hibiscus has NA fragrance.
+Gerbera is Oval in shape and has fragrance whereas Trumpet shaped Hibiscus has fragrance.

 More facts about Gerbera and Hibiscus